 Use only certified cribs

-When it comes to baby products, safety, and their wellbeing should come first.
+When it comes to baby products, safety, and wellbeing should come first.
 That’s why it is always important to buy certified products only.
-When going to the market, ensure that the crib you’re buying has been approved the relevant organizations and government agencies that it will not be a hazard to your kiddo.
+When going to the market, ensure that the crib you’re buying has been approved by the relevant organizations and government agencies that it will not be a hazard to your kiddo.
 The crib’s bars should have the right gap between them to ensure that your baby cannot fit in between them or some of his or her body parts get stuck.
 Very wide bars also make the crib cold as wind from the windows can easily get in and out.

 However, you should also ensure that the bars are not too narrow to allow for smooth air circulation and avoid any dangers of overheating.
 You should also check if the crib comes with hanging objects that may absorb the warmth or that may be injurious to your kiddo.